Google Business Profile Audit Guide

 Introduction

 If your business does not appear in the local pack on Google, your website is unlikely to be the issue.
 More often than not, your Google Business Profile is the problem, with something quietly broken inside that costs you customers daily.
 A Google Business Profile audit is the tool that pinpoints where things go wrong, what your competitors do better, and what you should focus on to climb the local search list.
 An audit gives you practical insights to improve visibility and rankings in local searches.
 This can lead your business to attract more customers.
 A Google-optimized Business Profile is key to attracting new customers and retaining your current ones.
 You might be a small business owner struggling to understand why your profile is not showing, or a marketer with a list of businesses ready to pay for your help.
-Either way, you need to understand obscure proximity issues that even experienced SEOs often miss.
+Either way, you need to understand the local pack issues that even experienced SEOs often miss.

 What Is a Google Business Profile Audit